 Ever wondered how some people get much better results than your own with AI image generators?
-Here's some tips for photorealistic results with Midjourney.
+Here's some tips for obtaining photorealistic results with Midjourney.

 I'm going to say right off the bat, let's park the debate about whether AI image generators are the death of art or photography, or whether they should exist or not.
 The fact is, that if I want an image that I can't get anywhere else, an AI image generator can often give me what a stock photo site cannot.
 It's a tool that you can choose to use or not, and I'm going to leave the debate there.